Altarmir/Train_VCS/Support tickets Assessment.md

 **How would you describe what GitHub does to a non-technical person?**

-Github is an application that helps not just programmers but other end users store files and and track those changes while collaborating on it.
+Github is an online repository that allows effective collaboration and file management which makes it easy to track, store, and modify files.

 **What motivates you to work in support?**